spailybot/moleculer-auto-openapi/README.md

+# FORK

+This is a fork of moleculer-auto-openapi .
+Documentation need to be rewritten !

+TODO

+- check multipart upload => bad content type
+- allow to add custom mappers

 # moleculer-auto-openapi
 Auto generate openapi(swagger) scheme for molecular.
 Scheme generated based on action validation params, routes on all avalaibled services and paths in ApiGateway.